keu/docs/learn/airflow-fivetran.md

 ## Step 3: Connect Fivetran to a destination

-Fivetran needs at least one destination to be configured in order to create sync jobs.
+Fivetran needs at least one destination to be configured in order to create syncs.
 A destination is a relational database where your ingested data will be loaded into.

 1. Log into your [Fivetran account](https://www.fivetran.com/).